I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxce/nf-rxce-rxceteardowntransport.md

 <p>If a transport that has not been bound to is specified in the <i>pTransport</i> parameter, no error is returned and the operation returns STATUS_SUCCESS. </p>

-<p>When <b>RxCeTearDownTransport</b> is successful, the data members in the RXCE_TRANSPORT structure pointed to by the <i>pTransport</i> parameter will be properly uninitialized, the RDBSS transport will be released from the specified TDI transport, and allocated memory for name buffers and provider information will be freed.</p>

-<p>If a transport that has not been bound to is specified in the <i>pTransport</i> parameter, no error is returned and the operation returns STATUS_SUCCESS. </p>

 ## -requirements
 <table>
 <tr>